jmd-a/BanderoGusak/README.md

 # BanderoGusak
-My first project on python
+My first project on python made with GoIT Marathon